 Yes, you can both stack 3D surface maps in Surfer and you can overlay them.
 Stacking maps aligns the map frames according to their XY coordinates, so they are still two independent and separate maps.
 Overlaying puts both surface layers into the same map frame, so the surfaces are oriented correctly relative to each other and they use the same set of axes.

-You can stack 3D surface maps by selecting them both and clicking Map Tools | Map Tools | Stack Maps.
-You do need to have both map objects selected for this command to be active.
+To stack 3D surface maps in Surfer, vertically move them to the desired spacing, then select them all and click Map Tools | Map Tools | Stack Maps.
+You do need to have multiple map frames selected for this command to be active.